KSWB (AM): KSWB today

 In January 2005, Cannon Beach Radio, LLC, reached an agreement to sell this station to KSWB Licensee, LLC.
 The deal was approved by the FCC on March 23, 2005, and the transaction was consummated on April 1, 2005.

 In November 2016 KSWB began simulcasting on FM translator K251CD (98.1) and rebranded as "Radio Clatsop".

-In July 2024 Jacobs Radio Programming, which already owned KCYS and KEUB in the Seaside area, agreed to buy KSWB from from John Chapman's KSWB Productions; the $50,000 deal was accompanied by a local marketing agreement that started on July 1.
+In July 2024 Jacobs Radio Programming, which already owned KCYS and KEUB in the Seaside area, agreed to buy KSWB from John Chapman's KSWB Productions; the $50,000 deal was accompanied by a local marketing agreement that started on July 1.
 That August, Jacobs rebranded the station "Classic Hits KSWB".

 Translator

 KSWB is also broadcast on the following FM translator: